awsdocs/aws-java-developer-guide-v2/doc_source/java-tls.rst

 * UrlHttpConnectionClient:

-    - To enforce only TLS 1.2, using the system property.
+    - To enforce only TLS 1.2, you can use the system property.

 .. code-block:: java

    java app.jar -Djdk.tls.client.protocols=TLSv1.2

-or in code.
+   or use this code.

 .. code-block:: java

    System.setProperty("jdk.tls.client.protocols", "TLSv1.2");

-* NettyNioHttpClient: By default, the SDK dependency Netty always prefers TLS 1.2, if it's supported in the platform.
+* NettyNioHttpClient: By default, the SDK dependency Netty has is TLS 1.2 (if it's supported in the platform).